Blog

 curl -H "Authorization: Bearer your-dev-token-here" \ "http://localhost:8081/api/candles?symbol=BTCUSDT&timeframe=1m&limit=5"

-If you see five recent candles in the response, your data pipeline is healthy.
+Five candles in the response = your pipeline is working.

-- Add more subscriptions — any symbol your exchange supports
+- Add more subscriptions for any symbol your exchange supports

-Authentication errors: Make sure the Authorization: Bearer header value exactly matches PROVIDER_BEARER_TOKEN in your .env.
+Auth errors — make sure the Bearer token matches PROVIDER_BEARER_TOKEN in .env.